Skip to content

 • No real-time collaboration or chat

-LibreOffice Calc is a basic spreadsheet app with all the functionality you'd expect from a native modern spreadsheet app on a budget.
+LibreOffice Calc is a basic Excel alternative with all the functionality you'd expect from a native modern spreadsheet app on a budget.
 It's part of the free and open source LibreOffice productivity suite, which began life as a fork of OpenOffice.
 It's a great alternative to Google Sheets if you're looking for something that runs natively on your Mac, Windows, or Linux desktop.

 In practice, LibreOffice Calc feels like an old version of Excel: you can opt for the previous, standard Excel look or the current, tabbed Excel look.
 Alternatively, there's a sidebar option or a slim contextual single bar.
 Either way, you immediately feel the app will be easy to use.